 Unless you have requirements for configuring specific HTTP settings, we recommend allowing the iApp to create a new profile.
 To select a profile from the list, it must already be present on the BIG-IP system.
-Creating a custom profile is not a part of this template; see Local Traffic >> Profiles: Services: HTTP to create a HTTP profile.
+Creating a custom profile is not a part of this template; see Local Traffic >> Profiles : Services : HTTP to create a HTTP profile.
 To select any new profiles you create, you need to restart or reconfigure this template.

-• Select an existing HTTP profile from the list

-If you already created an HTTP profile for this implementation, select it from the list.

-• Create a new HTTP profile (recommended)

-Select this option for the iApp to create a new HTTP profile.
+- Select an existing HTTP profile from the list If you already created an HTTP profile for this implementation, select it from the list. - Create a new HTTP profile (recommended) Select this option for the iApp to create a new HTTP profile. - a.

-a.
 Should the BIG-IP system insert the X-Forwarded-For header?
-Advanced

-Select whether you want the BIG-IP system to insert the X-Forwarded-For header in the HTTP header for logging purposes.

-Insert the X-Forwarded-For header
+Advanced Select whether you want the BIG-IP system to insert the X-Forwarded-For header in the HTTP header for logging purposes. - Insert the X-Forwarded-For header

 Select this option if you want the system to include the X-Forwarded-For header.
-You may have to perform additional configuration on your SharePoint servers to log the value of this header.
-For more information on configuring logging see Appendix D: Using X-Forwarded-For to log the client IP address in IIS 7.0, 7.5, and 8 (optional) on page 55.
+You may have to perform additional configuration on your WebLogic servers to log the value of this header.
+For more information on configuring logging refer to the server documentation.

-· Do not insert the X-Forwarded-For header

-Select this option if you do not want the system to include X-Forwarded-For in the HTTP header.
+• Do not insert the X-Forwarded-For header Select this option if you do not want the system to include X-Forwarded-For in the HTTP header.